microsoft/pxt-adafruit/docs/lessons/charting/quiz-answers.md

 # charting quiz answers

-Measure the acceleration on the micro:bit in the "x" direction.
+Measure the acceleration on the @boardname@ in the "x" direction.

 ## Name